Joseph Fiore: Work

 Fiore created abstract oil paintings and collages.
-His work was frequently was frequently inspired by the natural world.
+His work was frequently inspired by the natural world.
 The vast majority of works Fiore created at Black Mountain College were lost to a fire on campus in 1953.
 However, some of his colorful collages were spared.
 James Thompson described Fiore's long artistic career as dividing into three periods:

 "The first, which began with his work at Black Mountain College, includes an exploration of modernism under Bolotowsky that started with a study of European masters like Picasso, Braque, and Klee and continued with America's first major school, the Abstract Expressionists. [...]
 During the second major period of his art Fiore applied his knowledge of non-figurative composition to natural motifs: he became a landscape painter in a much more obvious and traditional sense. [...]
 The third period of Fiore's art includes works inspired by ethnic carved and painted rock decorations."